cobinrox/epif/README.md

           - </i><img src="./images/mit_emulator_pt2.png" width="300" height="300">
           - Eventually the web site and the emulator will sync up and you should see your app running on the emulator on your laptop
           - </i><img src="./images/mit_emulator_pt3.png" width="300" height="300">
      - UPDATE ON OPTION 1: as of this writing the AI2 Starter/Tools/Emulator program doesn't work on Windows 11.
-There are other emulator tools that you can use that also do not work on Windows 11.
-One that does work/w Win11 is Bluestacks.
-After installing Bluestacks on your laptop, start up Bluestacks and its emulator, then follow the info in OPTION 2, for running on a third-party emulator
+If you wan to run an emulator on W11, try checkign out Option 2 below.
-     - OPTION 2: Run the app on a third party android emulator (such as Bluestacks, Android Studio) on your laptop.
+     - OPTION 2: Run your app on a third party non-MIT android emulator (such as Bluestacks, Android Studio) on your laptop.
 Here you'll have to install an emulator on your laptop, there are several different emulators available.
 For Bluestacks, install and set up are pretty straight-forward.
 For Android Studio emulator, it's a contortionist trick but be sure that if creating through Android Studio that you select an emulator that includes the Google Play Store in the API.
 So the basic steps for this option are, depending on the emulator you are using:
          - After installing and setting up the emulator, run it
          - Weird, but inside of the emulator, run the Google Playstore App (if GPA is not installed on the emulator, then you'll have to go back and choose a different emulator or find another way to install GPA on it)
          - From within the GPA on the running emulator, search and install the MIT AI2 Companion application
          - Once MIT AI2 Companion is installed, you should be able to follow the steps in OPTION 3 below.
+    - UPDATE ON OPTION 2: well the MIT AI2 Companion App does not always work properly any longer on some emulators so you will have to use Option 4 to get your app running on an emulator on your laptop.

      - OPTION 3: Run the app on an actual android phone (or emulator) through the MIT AI2 Companion that runs on your phone (or emulator).
 You have to download the MIT AI2 Companion onto your phone first, and your MIT AI2 app will run <i>inside</i> of the Companion app: i.e. your app will not actually be running "natively" on your phone/emulator: it runs within the MIT AI2 Companion that is running on your phone/emulator.
 This option is nice if you want to run on your actual phone,  but can be tedious because you have to fumble with your phone.
 Usually, once your app is running within the Companion app, you can tweak your app's components/code on the MIT AI2 web site and the changes get reflected automatially (with a slight delay) onto the phone/emulator.
 (Sometimes, though, the Companion app will crash on the phone/emulator.)
 For this option you have to: